Email Queue Explained: Fix Delivery Delays In 2026

 People use “queued email” to mean two different things:

 • Client-side queue (Outbox): Your email app cannot submit the message yet (bad network, huge attachment, app glitch).
-Sendmarc describes this as email stuck in your Outbox or internal app queue.
+This is email stuck in your Outbox or internal app queue.

 This post focuses on the server-side email queue, because that is what affects production email delivery and deliverability at scale.